-- During the application process, students should discuss their financial needs with the PhD Program Director. - 2.
-Acceptance into the program is considered separately from the award of scholarships. - Students who wish to apply for financial aid, both institutional grant aid and federally subsidized Stafford or Perkins funds, are required to file a completed Free Application for Federal Student Aid (FAFSA) and a Bryn Mawr Institutional Application. - The FAFSA form should be completed online at https://studentaid.gov/h/apply-for-aid/fafsa.
+- 1. During the application process, students should discuss their financial needs with the PhD Program Director. - 2.
+Acceptance into the program is considered separately from the award of scholarships. - 3.
+Students who wish to apply for financial aid, both institutional grant aid and federally subsidized Stafford or Perkins funds, are required to file a completed Free Application for Federal Student Aid (FAFSA) and a Bryn Mawr Institutional Application. - 4.
+The FAFSA form should be completed online at https://studentaid.gov/h/apply-for-aid/fafsa.
 Students should print or photocopy their FAFSA for their records.
-The Bryn Mawr Insitutional application should be mailed to the Office of Financial Aid by the date specified on the website.

-- 5. Determination of awards is made by the PhD Program Director and the Dean of the School.
+The Bryn Mawr Insitutional application should be mailed to the Office of Financial Aid by the date specified on the website. - 5.
+Determination of awards is made by the PhD Program Director and the Dean of the School.
 Award determinations are guided by policies approved by the Doctoral Committee.
 It is the policy of the School to waive tuition charges for all doctoral students.
-The amount of student stipends are determined by formula without reference to need.
-The formula varies from year to year, but it weights courses differently so that a full-time student (six courses) will receive a stipend equal to considerably more than a student taking four courses. - 6.
-The Dean of the School notifies admitted applicants and enrolled students of any scholarship or financial aid within the jurisdiction of the School and any conditions associated with such scholarships, living stipends, or financial aid.
+The amount of student stipends vary and are determined by formula without reference to need.
+Students will receive an agreement letter from the PhD Program Director annually stating their stipend amount and tuition remission.